dmsimard/rpm-versiontracker/README.md

 [DNF API](http://dnf.readthedocs.org/en/latest/index.html) to display the list of packages available from different repositories and compare them.

+It provides a REST API to query it’s settings and return package lists so you can build and integrate around it.

 ``DNF`` is short for ``Dandified Yum``, the next generation of package management for Red Hat based distributions.